alex9446/message_list_frontend/README.md

 ## Short description
 A simple client service for saving and managing messages.
-It connect to server service with REST API.
+It connect to the server service with REST API.
-Made for educational purposes for the study of python with react.
+Made for educational purposes for the study of react and gatsby.

 ## Install NPM dependencies
 Some dependencies are needed, use packages.json to install them.